 They then separate themselves from others so they don’t feel alone in the crowd.
 I have seen this even in the church, yet what better place for the sick?
 Human nature is to protect ourselves, to stick with perceived safety, but Isolation is never a strategy.

 We heal when we’re in relationship with others no matter how uncomfortable.
-This is one solution to the loneliness epidemic.
+This is one solution to the loneliness of chronic illness.

 “People are lonely because they build walls instead of bridges”